davekinkead/thesis/outline.md

 ## Paradoxes of Procedure

+This chapter still requires a fair bit of work.
+The basic argument is this:

-Procedures are necessary for democracy to function
+  1. Procedures are necessary for democracy to function
-No procedure is congruent with democratic values Democracy can never warrant authority
+  2. No procedure is congruent with democratic values

-  - preference aggregation & arrow's theorm
-  - judgement aggregation & docrinal paradox
+  3. Therefore democracy can never warrant authority

+The first part of the chapter will examine paradoxes of preference aggregation such as Arrow's Impossibility theorem, and of judgement aggregation such as the doctrinal paradox.
+These undermine instrumental justifications of democracy.
+Many of the most common democratic procedures are incoherent in that they can't satisfy democratic ideals.

+The second part examines how procedural paradoxes affect intrinsic justifications of democracy.
+Substantive ideals such as fairness and equality have competing and incompatible conceptions.
+Should we prioritise procedural fairness over distributive fairness or historical fairness?
+Should telic or deontic egalitarianism get priority?
+How can we decide this given reasonable disagreement?

+Absent unanimous consensus, we need some procedure to reconcile these disagreements.
+But using any democratic procedure results in an infinite regress - we need to agree on a procedure to agree on a procedure.
+And neither can we consent to them if the results are binding on those who don't consent.

 ---

-Every realisation of democracy must have some agreed upon way of making decisions.

-Many of the most common democratic procedures are incoherent in that they can't satisfy the criteria of democratic fairness.

-  - lit review of social choice theory and voting paradoxes.

-Even if they can be shown to be fair, different procedures produce different outcomes.
-Those different outcomes affect citizens differently.
-Disagreement about which procedure to use is inevitable.

-How do we reconcile these disagreements?
-Using any democratic procedure results in an infinite regress.

-And neither can we consent to them if the results are binding on those who don't consent.

 Doctrinal Paradox http://dave.kinkead.com.au/thoughts/the-contradiction-of-majority-rule/